The College Preparatory School: Arts

 College Prep students are required to fulfill the University of California Visual and Performing Arts education requirement by completing two semesters of arts classes within two disciplines.
 The Arts department therefore offers courses in visual arts, drama, music and dance.

 The Visual Arts department teaches foundation- and advanced-level classes on creative and technical skills in drawing and design.

 The drama program is centered around its Acting class and conducts two major drama productions each year, and is supported by stagecraft, drama tech, and digital video production classes.

-Students in the music program often perform in instrumental ensembles, performing both standard and "pop" repertoire.
+Students in the music program often perform in instrumental ensembles (such as the jazz band or the orchestra), performing both standard and "pop" repertoire.
 The school also has a dedicated chorus and vocal ensemble.
 Many students participate in the non-audition Chorus class, but advanced singers can audition for an Advanced Vocal Ensemble.
 Members of the A.V.E. are regularly selected to perform in the prestigious National Honor Choir organized by the American Choral Directors Association.

 Dance classes are offered at all levels, and students perform in high school dance festivals, senior centers, and in theaters throughout the Bay Area.
 The dance program focuses on modern dance with an emphasis on African American choreographers, and teaches the techniques of Lester Horton, José Limón, Martha Graham, Katherine Dunham, and Alvin Ailey.
 Guest choreographers regularly visit the school to teach students.
 Dance is highly popular at College Prep, and the program usually has around 70 dancers at one time.

 Student life

 Clubs

 On-campus clubs usually meet weekly.
 Though each has a faculty advisor, they are mainly student facilitated.
-Clubs range from hobbies and interests (Volleyball Club, Creative Writing Club), to activism and social justice (Taiwan Club, Black Student Union, CPS Against Human Trafficking), to politics (Leftist Club, Political Action Club) to academia (Science Olympiad, Math Squad, Latin Club, Gimkit Club).
+Clubs range from hobbies and interests (Gardening (DIRT) Club, Linguistics and Languages Club, Chess Club), to activism and social justice (Chinese Culture Club, Black Student Union, CPS Against Human Trafficking) to academia (Science Olympiad, Taiwan Club, Latin Club, Only Connect Club, Gimkit Club, Quiz Bowl, Space and Rockets Club, Computer Science Team).

 Community service

 College Prep students participate in service efforts as a class, wherein Sophomores and Seniors are involved in maintenance projects at Point Reyes, and Juniors cooperate with Rebuilding Together to assist in various projects around the Bay Area.
+Seniors are required to complete a Senior Project in which they help out the greater Oakland community in some way.
 Students also do outside of school community service such as cooking for men's and women's shelters in Oakland.
-Schoolwide participation in Oxfam and Amnesty International is common.
+School-wide participation in Oxfam and Amnesty International is common.